Filing Form TD1, Personal Tax Credits Return

-Individuals do not have to complete a new TD1 every year unless there is a change in their entitlements to their federal, provincial or territorial personal tax credit amounts.
-If a change occurs, they must complete a new form no later than seven days after the change.
+Individuals do not have to complete a new TD1 every year unless there is a change to their federal, provincial or territorial personal tax credit amounts.
+If a change happens, they must complete a new form no later than seven days after the change.

-If your employee has more than one employer or payer at the same time and has already claimed personal tax credit amounts on another TD1 form, he or she cannot claim them again.
-If his or her total income from all sources will be more than the personal tax credits claimed on another TD1 form, he or she must check the box on the back of the TD1 form, enter "0" on line 13 on the front page and should not complete lines 2 to 12.
+If your employee has more than one employer or payer at the same time and has already claimed personal tax credit amounts on another TD1 form, the employee cannot claim them again.
+If the employee's total income from all sources will be more than the personal tax credits claimed on another TD1 form, he or she must check the box "More than one employer or payer at the same time" on the back of the TD1 form, enter "0" on line 13 on the front page and should not complete lines 2 to 12.

 It is a serious offence to knowingly accept a TD1 that contains false or deceptive statements.
 If you think a TD1 contains incorrect information, call 1-800-959-5525.

 If the individual does not complete these forms, you are still responsible for deducting taxes, allowing the basic personal amount only.
 To find out how to calculate the income tax after the TD1 has been completed, go to Methods of calculating deductions.

 In addition to completing the federal TD1: